jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

   (b) the coroner receives a notification of the kind referred to in section 77(1)﻿(b)—
     (i) before, on, or after the commencement date; but (ii) within the notification period stated in the notice.

+### Part 3 — Provision relating to Judicature (Timeliness) Legislation Amendment Act 2025

+### 8 Application of section 65A to inquiries opened before, on, or after commencement date
+(1) An inquiry opened before, on, or after the commencement date is an inquiry for the purposes of section 65A.
+(2) In this clause, commencement date means the date on which section 65A of this Act comes into force.

 ## Schedule 2 — Functions or powers available day after assent